sr-wisptools-vivek/wisp-central-control/packages/wisptools:managed-router-mysql/README.md

 ## RESTful API
-The Managed Router MySQL package includes support for RESTful interations.
+The Managed Router MySQL package includes support for RESTful API calls.

 ## Authentication
 Before other requests will be accepted, you'll need an authentication token.
 To get a token you'll need to `"post"` to